 How to Make a Simple Pan Sauce

-- Pan with fond from the meat you cooked that is now resting
+- Your saute pan with fond from the protein you cooked that is now resting

 - 1 tablespoon minced shallot or onion